loid-lab/e-commerce-api/README.md

 - ✅ Zod schema validation (extra layer on frontend/backend if needed)
 - 🚦 Rate limiting middleware backed by Redis for enhanced security and scalability
 - 🧠 Optional reCAPTCHA validation for signup/login to prevent bot activity
-- 📧 Email sending with Mailtrap (used for signup/order confirmations)
+- 🚀 Redis caching integrated for product, category, order, and cart reads

 ---